fdieulle/Honey/Readme.md

 on which you can follow and monitor workflow progresses and the state of your distributed platform.

-Honey is a multi-users platform.
-To segregate the platform resources between users, each workflow is attached to a Bees Colony.
+oney is a multi-users platform.
+To segregate the platform resources between users, each workflow is attached to a Colony.

 ## Beehive

-Beehive hosts Bees, Colonies and manage their workflows.
+Beehive hosts Colonies of Bees and manage their workflows.

 ### Colony